kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 >
 > Perform update statistics nightly if your tables are not too large for auto-update stats to properly handle the number of modifications occurring.

-SQL Server will bad page split and fragment an index when a new record is inserted instead of being inserting on the last page using standard best practices for index maintenance.
+SQL Server will bad page split and fragment an index when a new row is inserted instead of being inserting on the last page using standard best practices for index maintenance.
 The clustered index will become fragmented because of randomness of ``uniqueidentifier/guid``.
 Index maintenance set to the default fill factor of 0 (packed 100%) will force bad page splits.

 A use case for when you can use ``uniqueidentifier/guid`` as a primary key & clustered index, is when there are separate systems and merging rows would be difficult.
 The uniqueness of ``uniqueidentifier/guid`` simplifies the data movements.